Hadera: Education

 In 2001, 15,622 students were studying at 42 schools (24 elementary schools with 7,933 students, and 21 high schools with 7,689 students).
 A total of 57.5% of 12th graders were entitled to a matriculation certificate.

 The Democratic School of Hadera, which opened in 1987, was the first of its kind in Israel.
 The Technoda, an educational center for science and technology equipped with a state-of-the-art telescope and planetarium, is located in Hadera's Givat Olga neighborhood.

 Transportation

-Hadera lies along two main Israel Railways lines: the Coastal Line and the nowadays freight-only Eastern Line.
-The city's railway station is located in the west of the city and is on the Tel Aviv suburban line which runs between Binyamina and Ashkelon.
+Hadera lies along two main Israel Railways lines: the Coastal Line and the newly reopened Eastern Line.
+The Hadera West Railway Station is located in the west of the city and is on the Tel Aviv suburban line which runs between Binyamina and Ashkelon.
+The city's Hadera East Railway Station is located in the east of the city and is the terminus of the Eastern Railway from Rosh HaAyin–North Railway Station.
 The city center of Hadera is located near Israel's two main north–south highways; Highway 2, linking Tel Aviv to Haifa, and Highway 4.
 This made Hadera an important junction for all coastal bus transportation after 1948 and into the 1950s.